|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-This module, together with its co-requisite HQ37620, provides an intensive documents-based study of society and politics in Britain during the second world war, to assess the impact of six years of 'total war' on Britain and the British people.
+This module, together with its co-requisite HQ37620, provides an intensive study of society and politics in Britain during the second world war, to assess the impact of six years of 'total war' on Britain and the British people, with especial focus on primary sources in HQ37520 and on historiography in HQ37620.

 6. The Blitz